denten-books/plain-text/0-intro.md

 pills.
 It comes with a manual and terms of service.
 It is my confidant, my dealer, my spy.

+*Plain Text* is broadly a book about such literary devices.
+It concerns the nature of digital inscription---the material trace that gives rise to textual phenomena, and, more broadly to all other cultural artifacts in which the computer mediates.
+Today we find ourselves in an unprecedented, since the Middle Ages, position of selective illiteracy and *asemiosis*: the loss of signification.
+Many contemporary texts---like poems inscribed into bacteria and encrypted software---exist simply beyond the reach of human senses.[^ln-dna] Other forms of writing are illegible in ways that prevent access or comprehension.
+Increasingly, we write not in the sense of making marks on paper but in simulation.
+The key press leaves a trace in computer memory, which then appears on the screen as its representation.
+There, the trace is visible but ephemeral.
+On disk, the mark endures in a form legible only to those who possess the specialized tools and the training necessary to decipher it.
+A vibrant discursive practice of textual exegesis---commentary, interpretation, dialog---is crucial to whatever political ideals that demand an engaged populace.
+Codes embody governance through explicit instruction.
+It stands to reason that to retain the civic potential for critique---to speak truth to power---one must be able to perceive its codification.
+Traditional literary theory must therefore connect to the material contexts of textual production which emanate from the fields of computer science and software engineering.
+Conversely, a tighter coupling with the critical tradition in the humanities can reveal the often occluded political implications of technological progress, which so often appears in the guise of the apolitical.
+To create a novel algorithm that predicts crime by analyzing social media, for example, is also to invite the dystopian possibility of thought and language policing, unless, that is, such algorithms remain firmly in public view and under continual scrutiny.

+[^ln-dna]: See @bok_xenotext:_2015 and @bok_xenotext_2011: "I have been striving to write a short verse about language and genetics, whereupon I use a 'chemical alphabet' to translate this poem into a sequence of DNA for subsequent implantation into the genome of a bacterium (in this case, a microbe called Deinococcus radiodurans---an extremophile, capable of surviving, without mutation, in even the most hostile milieus, including the vacuum of outer space)."

 ## Thesis and Scope

-*Plain Text* tells a story of a major morphological shift affecting culture production in general and textuality in particular.
+More narrowly, *Plain Text* tells a story of a major morphological shift affecting culture production in general and textuality in particular.
 If I were to interrupt someone in the process of writing something on a computer and ask---Where do these words reside?---I would likely receive several conflicting answers in response.
 In some sense, the words reside on the screen, where they appear to view.
 In another sense, they live somewhere within the machine, on remote and often hermeneutically sealed surfaces: silicone chips, hard drives, flash memory cards.
 In yet another sense, the visible sign is still further removed from the contexts of its production.
 The word is in the wires.
 It spreads across servers, routers, and data centers.
 One no longer reads or writes alone.
 What was once apparent now takes on a more complex shape, stretched between surfaces, across time and space.
 The book---this book, any book---gains a new structure.
 I do not mean the above figuratively.
 In the case of my writing words on a screen, using a keyboard, the text forms a kind of a live lattice---a multidimensional grid---which connects the tactile sense of the letter beneath my fingers to its optic and electromagnetic traces.
 All of these sensualities are present at once.
 They incorporate the totality of the synchronic text only in aggregate.
 I cannot consequently pass a note to the reader digitally in the same sense that one passes notes in class, on paper.
 It is impossible to give the entire structure over to another.
-My text is irrevocably intertwined with my material contexts; it literally gains another shape when recreated under system configurations not fully congruent with my own.
+My text is irrevocably intertwined with my material contexts;
+it literally gains another shape when recreated under system configurations not fully congruent with my own.

 Much of the contemporary anxiety about the intrusion of computational culture into the everyday points to this fundamental reshaping of the sign, without